woojoo666/arcana-notes/Readme2.md

 ### Basic Syntax

-The basic syntax is rather intuitive.
+The basic syntax is rather intuitive, and looks similar to javascript objects definitions.

 	x: 10     // define variables using ":"
 	y: x + 3  // math expressions are supported